capablevms/cheri-examples/capability_sharing/cap-to-file/README.md

 # Read a capability from a file

-This example is not automatically built by the top-level makefiles, but are built in a similar manner:
+This example is not automatically built by the top-level makefiles, but is built in a similar manner:

 ```